mxagar/tool_guides/hugging_face/README.md

 - When a model is used for the first time, it needs to be downloaded.
 - Always use the `model` and `revision` for reproducibility!
+- Models and data are downloaded to `~/.cache/huggingface`; if we request a model it is not locally available, it will be downloaded!

 ```python
 from transformers import pipeline